j-sims/isitinyapi/README.md

 - Remove changes to webui-httpd.conf and deploy
 - Terminate the service: ```ps-auxww | grep -i isi_tiny_api.py | grep -v grep | xargs kill -9```
 - Delete the installation files from the system.
+Error loading webview: Error: Could not register service worker: InvalidStateError: Failed to register a ServiceWorker: The document is in an invalid state..
 ## Limitations and Security

 The API is designed to minimize system load by caching responses and limiting the frequency of command executions.
 It accepts only GET requests and restricts access to localhost for enhanced security using the Apache install to proxy requests isolating the python http server.
 Any deviations from this setup should be carefully evaluated in light of security considerations.